makersacademy/rps-challenge/README.md

 * Add current_player to session
 * Add two stages to player flow so each player makes and stores a move
+* Refactor to use symbols instead of strings
+* Add tests to check winning results page?
+(Winning logic is tested elsewhere)

 # Original README.md